bjornarprytz/hex-deck/readme.md

 ## TODO

 - Restart button

-- Placement
-  - Check terrain
-  - Show error
+- Playtest

+- MetaGame view between "matches"

 ## Nice to have

-- Remove flashing structure preview in top left corner
 - PARTICLES!
 - Show Which phase we're in
 - Invalid placements